Saorax/Saorax.github.io/wbh.md

 ## Download

-Go to https://please.hackmii.com/, insert the information, extract the zip content into the SD Card
+Go to <a href="https://please.hackmii.com/">LetterBomb</a>, insert the information, extract the zip content into the SD Card

 <a href="./zips/wiihb.zip" download="Wii Homebrew Step 2.zip">Wii Homebrew Step 2</a>